Natural gas prices skyrocket ahead of winter

 “Definitely apply.
 Don’t wait to the last minute because the longer you wait, the longer it’s gonna take to get the benefit,” concluded Kimsey.

-According to Cross, the last time we saw natural gas prices this high was 7 years ago in 2014.
+According to Cross, the last time we saw natural gas prices this high was seven years ago in 2014.

 For more information on the Low Income Energy Assistance Program, click here.